Bulldog Grooming Guide

 Bulldogs have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Bulldog's coat healthy and help you bond with your dog.

-With a typical weight of 40-50 lbs and lifespan of 8-10 yrs, the Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Size 40-50 lbs and expected lifespan 8-10 yrs; the Bulldog comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 Living with a Bulldog means adapting to a low-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Brushing & Coat Care